-Beginning with the class that enters January, 2014, TJSL has adopted an exciting new scholarship policy.
-Thomas Jefferson offers guaranteed merit scholarships to first time entering students based on the students highest LSAT score and undergraduate grade point average (UGPA).
-An entering student is guaranteed to retain his or her scholarship as long as he or she remains enrolled and in good standing.
+Thomas Jefferson offers guaranteed merit scholarships to first time entering students based on the students highest LSAT score and cumulative undergraduate grade point average (UGPA).
+An entering student is guaranteed to retain his or her scholarship as long as he or she remains eligible to continue enrollment and is enrolled at the law school.
 Full-time students receive scholarships for six semesters.
 Part-time students receive scholarships for eight semesters.
 There is no need to submit a separate scholarship application; awards will be based on the highest LSAT and UGPA as reported on the student's LSAC CAS Report.
 Applicants from undergraduate schools that do not use a traditional 4.0 grading system and applicants who received an undergraduate degree from a foreign school will be awarded a scholarship consistent with the matrix using an individualized assessment of the applicant’s complete file.

 To learn more, go to the Entering Student Merit Scholarships FAQs.

 Scholarship funding is limited so we encourage you to apply for admission as early as possible.

 Beginning with the Fall 2014 semester, students who have completed their 1L year, and who rank in the top 20% of their class, will be considered for a merit scholarship for their 2L and 3L years.
 This award will be based on class rank and is determined by comparing your cumulative GPA with other students who have also completed their first year of law school.

 As a practical matter, full-time students will be evaluated after completing two regular (fall/spring) semesters and part-time students will be evaluated after finishing three regular semesters.
 Students are only evaluated for a merit scholarship one time during their JD careers.
 Unfortunately, this scholarship cannot be applied to students who have already begun their 2L and/or 3L years.